+I suppose if you’re here, you want to learn a little bit about me!
 I am a wife and mother of three boys.
 We homeschool and we love it (most days, hah!)
 I like to craft many things.
 Some of my favorites are knitting, crochet, sewing, and cooking.
 My husband and I have been together for over a decade now!
 Yay!
 I created this blog to share the information that I experience on my journey to homesteading.

 We moved from the suburbs to our new homestead.
 It’s five acres & mostly wooded.
 We have a long driveway and a circle driveway, the boys love to ride their bikes on.
-They’v even made bike trails & of course forts, going through the woods.
-Our new home is much bigger than the one we had before, and it has BIG kitchen!
+They’ve even made bike trails & of course forts, going through the woods.
+Our new home is much bigger than the one we had before, and it has a BIG kitchen!
 YAY!
 You know that makes this mama pretty happy!
-The only bad thing about the kitchen is that I have an oven that won’t hold cast iron, or my big water bath canner. 🙁 I have plans to build an outside kitchen, but last summer we did get a grill with a burner, so I can use it for that purpose.
+The only bad thing about the kitchen is that I have an oven that won’t hold cast iron or my big water bath canner. 🙁 I have plans to build an outside kitchen, but last summer we did get a grill with a burner, so I can use it for that purpose.
 The ticks were bad the first year, being in the woods and all.
 I had to make a natural tick & mosquito repellent for us!
 The second year we had a huge turn around in the tick population!
 I’m guessing it was the chickens…

 I also started a garden and an herb garden.
 It did really well, until right before I would be harvesting much of it, and then… insect attacked it!
-I tried to fight them off, but to no avail… I did get a good amount of tomatoes and jalapenos.
-For some reason the insects didn’t touch them!
+I tried to fight them off but to no avail… I did get a good amount of tomatoes and jalapenos.
+For some reason, the insects didn’t touch them!

 Living out here in the woods has been amazing.
 We’ve enjoyed being out here, and we even have amazing neighbors.
 I hear so many horror stories of terrible neighbors, and just thank God that our neighbors are so nice.
 After getting chickens I asked if one of them was ever bothered by the noise of the rooster, and he said, “I actually love it!”
 Can you believe it?
 We did have issues with their dogs trying to hurt a chicken, but it survived and the issue was resolved by them keeping their dogs on their property or on a leash.
 I am thankful that we could work it out without any animals being killed.
 My chicken was harmed in the process, but it was very minor!
 Thank God!

 So that’s where we’re at right now.
-I hope in the future I can have other animals, and a bigger garden.
+I hope in the future I can have other animals and a bigger garden.
 I still need to build an outside kitchen, and I would love to have an orchard!
 All in due time!
-Check out where to start homesteading for idea on how to start your very own homesteading adventure!
+Check out where to start homesteading for an idea on how to start your very own homesteading adventure!

 Sign up for our newsletter for an update about what’s going on at this homestead each week!

-We love to be featured on other blogs, in roundups and more.
+We love to be featured on other blogs, in roundups, and more.
 You may use ONE photo from the post with a direct backlink using anchor text.
 Also, the alt text of the photo must have a direct link for attribution.
 Our material may not be shown out of context, or on a website that has nothing to do with the context of the post.
 This will be considered stealing copyrighted material.

 Let’s Work Together!

-We offer a wide variety of advertising, sponsored posts, product reviews, social media promotions and more.
+We offer a wide variety of advertising, sponsored posts, product reviews, social media promotions, and more.
 Please use the contact page to send us a message about working with us.
 We have a media kit ready to send over to you!